 To create an effective aftercare plan, the person in recovery should consider their own situation.
-This means considering their housing situation, employment, and their need for continued treatment.
+This means considering their housing situation, employment, and continued treatment needs.

 For instance, if they don’t have access to a safe and stable living situation, they may need to consider living in a sober house for a period.
-If they lost their job due to their addiction, they may need assistance in finding new employment.
+If they lose their job due to addiction, they may need assistance finding new employment.

-The length of time someone will need to follow their aftercare plan will vary.
-Some may need a higher level of care only for a few weeks, while others may need a higher amount of care for months.
+The length of time someone must follow their aftercare plan will vary.
+Some may need a higher level of care only for a few weeks, while others may need more care for months.
 Most people in recovery will need some form of aftercare — even as basic as attending 12-step meetings — for the rest of their life.

-An individual in recovery may need to modify or adapt their aftercare plan over time as their needs or situation changes.
-At all times, they should remain honest and open about any potential challenges or issues so they can face issues head-on.
+Individuals in recovery may need to modify or adapt their aftercare plan as their needs or situation changes.
+They should always remain honest and open about potential challenges or issues so they can face them head-on.
 Not doing so only increases the individual’s chances of relapse.

 While relapse is not a failure, it can be dangerous.
 This is because a person’s tolerance for a drug will decline once they are no longer actively addicted.
 If they return to using and take the amount they were accustomed to before they got sober, they could put themselves at serious risk of an overdose.

 To help prevent a relapse, a person in recovery should identify their triggers.
 These can be people, places, or emotions that cause the individual to crave alcohol or drugs.
 Avoiding these triggers is essential, especially during the early days of sobriety.

 Additionally, individuals in recovery should develop a plan to manage their reactions should they encounter a trigger.
 This can include a variety of coping strategies, from journaling to breathing exercises.